 The subject goes really well with Biology as there are a lot of overlapping topics.
 The course covers lots of practical topics such as cattle, pig and sheep management but don't be mistaken - there is a lot of science in this course.
-If you didn't do higher Science at Junior cert you will find some parts of the Ag.
-Science course difficult.
-Loads of students, especially those from farming backgrounds, fall into the trap of thinking they know it all and they can waffle through the exam.
-Beware: the marking scheme is really specific, and you need to practice getting precise answers that are specific enough for it.
+If you didn't do Science at higher level for the Junior Cert you will find some parts of the Ag Science course difficult.
+Lots of students, especially those from farming backgrounds, fall into the trap of thinking they know it all and they can waffle through the exam.
+Beware: the marking scheme is really specific, and you need to practice getting precise answers to achieve full marks.

-More and more students are now taking up Ag.
-Science as an extra subject outside of school.
+More and more students are now taking up Ag Science as an extra subject outside of school.
 The course is short and definitely doable in one year but it probably only makes sense if you already do Biology.
-And don't forget: you will need an Ag Science teacher to grade your project.
+Don't forget: you will need an Ag Science teacher to grade your project.

 Q1.
 Short Questions..........based on Geography, Biology and Ag Science